INNOVATIVE PROJECTS PLATFORM

 CCS

-Carbon Capture and storage is the process of capturing waste CO2 from large point sources, such as fossil fuel power plants, transporting it to a storage site, and depositing it where it will not enter the atmosphere.
-The aim is to prevent the release of large quantities of CO2 into the atmosphere.
+Carbon Capture and storage is the process of capturing CO2 from a set of possible sources, such as for example fossil fuel power plants, transporting it to a storage site, and depositing it underground on a permanent basis.
+The aim is to prevent the release of CO2 into the atmosphere.

 Power to gas